Il Post

+Il Post is an Italian news website, founded in 2010 by Luca Sofri and directed by Francesco Costa.

+Initially backed mostly by sponsorships and revenue from advertising, the website is currently primarily supported by paid subscriptions.

 History

-Launched on 19 April 2010, Il Post was conceived as an aggregator of the best content of the Italian and international press, selected and commented by the editors, supported by original content produced by the same editors and several collaborators, such as Debora Serracchiani, Andrea Romano, Ivan Scalfarotto, Giuseppe Civati, Flavia Perina, Antonio Dini.
+Launched on 19 April 2010, Il Post was conceived as an aggregator of the best content of the Italian and international press, selected and commented on by the editors, and supported by original content produced by the same editors and several collaborators, such as Debora Serracchiani, Andrea Romano, Ivan Scalfarotto, Giuseppe Civati, Flavia Perina, Antonio Dini.
 The lead also features the blogs of some illustrators and cartoonists, including Makkox who periodically publishes topical cartoons.
-Since May 2012 Il Post is the only Italian newspaper - online or on paper - to publish the comic strips Peanuts and Doonesbury every day.
+In 2012 Il Post published the comic strips Peanuts and Doonesbury every day.

-Award

-In 2011, Il Post won the third edition of the Premio Ischia Social Network for online information, presented during the Ischia InternationalJournalism Awards.
+In 2011, Il Post won the third edition of the Premio Ischia Social Network for online information, presented during the Ischia International Journalism Awards.

-Internet presence

-According to Alexa, Il Post appears to be in the top 200 most visited websites in Italy.